-Under the MEGARA/ directory we need to have the calibration tree with the specific name ca3558e3-e50d-4bbc-86bdda50a0998a48/, which is the string that uniquely identifies the instrument configuration (a different name was for example used during laboratory integration at LICA-UCM).
-Under the MEGARA/ directory we can also have the requirements file named control.yaml needed to run the pipeline (see section 5.3).
+Under the MEGARA/ directory we need to have the calibration tree with the specific name ca3558e3-e50d-4bbc-86bdda50a0998a48/, which is the string that uniquely identifies the instrument configuration (a different name was, for example, used during laboratory integration at LICA-UCM).
+Under the MEGARA/ directory we can also have the requirements file named control.yaml needed to run the pipeline (see section 5.3; note that the tree command shown below might not be available in certain unix distributions; use "ls" instead).